bbauska/JS-Programs/README.md

 };
 </pre>

-The handler itself needs to look at the request headers to see whether If- None-Match and Prefer headers are present.
-Node stores headers, whose names are specified to be case insensitive, under their lowercase names.
+<p>The handler itself needs to look at the request headers to see whether If-
+None-Match and Prefer headers are present.
+Node stores headers, whose names are specified to be case insensitive, under their lowercase names.</p>

 <pre>
 router.add("GET", /^\/talks$/, async (server, request) => {